This degree has three stages, each comprising 120 credits.

 - Finally, at Stage 3, you’ll take an applied approach to the study of counselling and forensic psychology, and complete your degree with a third core psychology module.

-You’ll begin with one of two introductory modules – focusing on the social sciences or science and health.
+You’ll begin with a choice of an introduction to the social sciences or the science of human health.
 Next, you’ll explore how psychologists study our thinking and behaviour, and how academic research can be applied in real-life settings.
-You’ll gain a firm foundation for more specialised study in counselling and psychology, and develop essential study skills.
+This will give you a firm foundation to progress to more specialised study in counselling and psychology, as well as developing essential study skills.

 At Stage 2 you’ll examine counselling approaches to real world issues such as relationships, depression and trauma.
 You'll study mental health in contexts such as the criminal justice system and the service user movement.
 You’ll also expand on the core areas of psychology introduced in Stage 1, learn the research methods used by professional psychologists, and undertake research projects.

 At Stage 3 you’ll begin with a module in counselling and forensic psychology, which takes an applied approach to issues such as counselling vulnerable clients and working therapeutically with offenders.
 You’ll complete your degree by exploring the relationship between questions psychologists ask and the methods chosen to answer them.
 As part of the final core psychology module, you'll carry out an independent research project.